 So that's all I am gonna post/rant about Covid19 in this tiny random corner of the Interwebs for a while.
 It's too sad to think about or dwell on this slow motion train wreck the world is experiencing.
 Soon it will be back to 3D printing stuff and other useless and more random stuff, once I get my printers running again.

-Update: On April 30, there were approx 1.1M confirmed cases of COVID-19, which is just higher than the "low" surveillance and intervention number of 1,382,926 given ny the model described in the article from March 12.
+Update: On April 30, there were approx 1.1M confirmed cases of COVID-19, which is just lower than the "low" surveillance and intervention number of 1,382,926 given by the model described in the article from March 12.
 A low-moderate number was 795,593 infections.
 So we got a D- according to the model, maybe we will do better next time.